namiri-tech/docs-rdme-ng/docs/FIRS e-Invoicing System/e-invoice-details.md

 ## e-invoice sections

 Below are the details on an e-invoice when downloaded via the Dashboard.
+The sections comprise what FIRS expects in an e-invoice.

 <Image align="center" border={true} caption="e-invoice with key sections highlighted" src="https://files.readme.io/33566ee0ff09bd12b887e8fa226ee7e71c95d56ca5622c96230d71a0603d54fd-image.png" />